natbusa/cassandra_mock/README.md

 Please refer to Cassandra (http://cassandra.apache.org/) and the Python API https://datastax.github.io/python-driver/index.html

 ## This is a mock!
 This is a mock!
-If you want proper testing and an actual cassandra database running, please refer to http://cassandra.apache.org/ for the open source version and Datastax https://www.datastax.com/ for the enterprise edition.
+If you want proper cassandra design and testing and actually a running and humming cassandra database, please refer to http://cassandra.apache.org/ for the open source version and Datastax https://www.datastax.com/ for the enterprise edition.

 ## License
 Copyright 2017 Natalino Busa, Apache Licence 2.0